If we look at a datasheet for a solar charge controller we can find many different voltages.

 What is the minimum input voltage for MPPT solar charge controller?

-The minimum input voltage should be at least 5 volts over your battery voltage.
+The minimum input voltage should be at least 5 volts over your battery voltage OR the minimum specified in the manual.

 If the voltage is not high enough, the charge controller will not start.